 The melancholic elegance of previous recordings has been put aside for the newest project by Avishai Cohen (trumpeter).
-Big Vicious is the name of his new project and “Honey Fountain” is their first single released on ECM earlier this year, and with the full album to be released on March 27, 2020.
+Big Vicious is the name of his new project and “Honey Fountain” is their first single released on ECM earlier this year, and with the full album released today.

 It is lush and upbeat, as his most experimental cross-genres group thus far with Cohen leading on trumpet, synthesizer and effects, backed by younger Israeli players including Uzi Ramirez on guitar, Yonatan Albalak on guitar and bass, Aviv Cohen on drums, and Ziv Ravitz also on drums and sampling.

 “Cross my Palm with Silver” (2017) and “Into the Silence” (2016) both on ECM have solidified Cohen’s signature sound as a haunting dreamscape, influenced as much by the many decades of developments in modern jazz tradition and then significant ruptures from this, as Miles Davis’s “Silent Way” sessions, and contemporary classical music such as Ludovico Einaudi, or Pink Floyd’s most expansive and contemplative songs from “Dark Side of the Moon.”
 The new group could certainly push this space rock side even further, and it is also most likely based on their backgrounds.